ssomers/Bron-Kerbosch/README.md

 * (hopefully) clarified and type safe
 * extended with variations on the algorithms
 * extended with unit tests and a performance test on random graphs
-* all that mirrored in Rust
+* all that mirrored in Rust and partly in Go (which frankly sucks for this kind of programs)

 ## Implementations